shasin999-gcek/copopso/README.md

 If you're able to view the welcome page, you're all set up!

-### For Windows Users :
+### For Windows :

-Same as for Linux users, Composer is also required here to use Laravel.
+Composer is also required here to use Laravel.
 Go to this [link](https://getcomposer.org/Composer-Setup.exe) to download the latest version of Composer.

 After installing Composer, open Command Prompt and go to the directory where Xampp is installed and run